craigbarnes/dte/docs/dterc.md

 Note that _command_ is executed directly using [`execvp`].
-To use shell features like pipes or redirection, use a shell interpreter as the _command_ (see second example above).
-If complex commands become difficult to read (e.g. due to nested/escaped quotes), it's recommended to create external scripts and execute those instead.
+To use shell features like pipes or redirection, use a shell interpreter as the _command_ (e.g. `sh -c '...'`, as in the examples above).
+If complex commands become difficult to read, due to the need for nested/escaped quotes, it's recommended to create external scripts and execute those instead (e.g. as `exec $DTE_HOME/scripts/example ...`).

 ### **compile** [**-1ps**] _errorfmt_ _command_ [_argument_]...